idea-iitd/GraphReach/README.md

 ## Code Structure

+There are three code folders.
+Two of them are for GraphReach with the following functionalities :
+* Link Prediction and Pairwise Node Classification
+* Node Classification
-There are two code folders one each for GraphReach and P-GNN with adversarial attack functionality.
+One for P-GNN with adversarial attack functionality.

 The P-GNN framework was taken from [https://github.com/JiaxuanYou/P-GNN] and has other benchmarks implemented as well.
 The framework code is added as